AbdullahYousaf-13/flutter-basic/README.md

 #### Explanation:

-- The state of widget that cannot change over time, eg: state
+- The state cannot change over time

+- Build function only runs once

   Write 'stless' then press tab this code will appear